ArtificialQualia/PyEveLiveDPS/README.md

 There are a number of utilities that analyze your combat logs.
 However, almost all of these utilities analyze your logs after the fact, which isn't as useful as getting that data in real time.

-There is one other live DPS grapher out there, but it only averages your DPS for the entire duration of the fight.
-While that is still useful in its own right, this program provides a moving average of your DPS so you can make adjustments mid-fight and instantly see the results.
+This tool provides a moving average of your DPS so you can make adjustments mid-fight and instantly see the results.
+It also includes many additional features like pilot/weapon breakdowns, log playback, and fleet mode, along with many settings to customize your experience.
 This program is also open source, so anyone can modify and improve it as they see fit.

 How long of a time period to average your DPS over is a user configurable setting so you can adjust it to your weapon type(s).